tomas-fryza/avr-course/labs/01-tools/report.md

 }
 ```

 2. Draw a schematic of Morse code application, i.e. connection of AVR device, two LEDs (one in active-high, second in active-low way), two resistors, and supply voltage.
 The image can be drawn on a computer or by hand.
-Always name all components and their values!
+Always name all components, their values and pin names!

    ![your figure]()